 - April 6, 20

 Please plan to eat dinner before arriving or when you get home.
 We will have individually wrapped snacks available; feel free to bring your own as well (peanut and nut-free).

 This program is primarily held outdoors.
 Due to the multi-household group setting, participants and staff are required to wear face masks.
 Hand sanitizer is available and we encourage use.

 We will maintain social distancing of 6’ or more and plan to program outdoors as much as possible.
 If we need to move indoors, we’ll move to the Community & Dining Center which accommodates 6’ minimum distance between participants.
 All spaces will be thoroughly cleaned and disinfected.

 We follow CDC and MN State Health Department guidelines and are actively collaborating with National Camp Fire, American Camp Association, and camp and medical professionals to plan and train for safe programs.

 Meet the Program Leaders

-Jayna or “Blue” has worked at Tanadoona the past two summers as a counselor and then as the Health and Wellness Specialist.
-She has been Camp Fire Minnesota’s Registration Consultant since January.
+Jayna or “Blue” is the Outdoor Programs Coordinator and has worked at Tanadoona the past two summers as a counselor and then as the Health and Wellness Specialist.
 Jayna enjoys playing music, hammocking with a good book and exploring the outdoors.

 Chris has been a Naturalist with Camp Fire Minnesota since February.
 His favorite part of nature is seeing how all living things interact with each other.
 In his free time, he likes watching basketball and spending time with his dog.